webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 This project is intended to be **copied then adapted** by others, so the [GNU GPLv3.0 License](https://choosealicense.com/licenses/gpl-3.0/) is used; if you offer it **adapted** to others that same license must be used.
 [PrimeFaces](https://www.primefaces.org/license/) itself uses the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).

-There are however some very specific additional conditions concerning indications of authorship when **copying and adapting** JSF XHTML pages and Java code pages from this template project.
+There are however some very specific additional conditions concerning indications of authorship when **copying then adapting** JSF XHTML pages and Java code pages from this template project.
 Simply put:

+>
-> ​*"I don't mind people **copying then adapting** :innocent: this template project code, that it what is for;*
+> ​*I don't mind people **copying then adapting** :innocent: this template project code, that it what is for.*
 > ​*I do mind code introduced by other developers inadvertently appearing to be attributed :rage: to me .*
 >
 > (Dr Darren)"
+>

 Therefore please: